bjoernbremer/bjoernbremer.github.io/_projects/2_polcon.md

 * "From boom to bust: A comparative analysis of Greece and Spain under austerity" (with [Guillem Vidal](http://guillemvidal.eu/)).
 In Doxiadis, Evdoxios and Aimee Placas (eds.). *[Living Under Austerity: Greek Society in Crisis](http://www.berghahnbooks.com/title/DoxiadisLiving)*.
 New York: Berghahn Books, 2018.

 *Work in progress:*

-* "Where have all the social democrats gone?
-The mobilizing capacity of social democracy reconsidered" (with Line Rennwald)
+* "Who still likes social democracy?
+The support base of social democratic parties reconsidered" (with Line Rennwald)